lesleyrs/Client3/README.md

 TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all

+### Consoles
+If files aren't built into rom, you have to move the `cache/`, `config.ini` and optionally `SCC1_Florestan.sf2` to sdcard.

+TODO: add different client entrypoints based on screen resolution? or move coordinates to defines.h (error prone) needs experimenting to see what works.

+TODO: check dnslookup for consoles: vita, psp, dreamcast, nds

 ### Nintendo consoles (devkitPro)
-If you own a console and want to improve a port look at rsc-c for reference: https://github.com/2003scape/rsc-c

-TODO: add different client entrypoints based on screen resolution?

 Install [devkitpro](#tools) with (wii/3ds/wiiu/switch)-dev package and run `make -f (wii/3ds/wiiu/switch).mk -j$(nproc) -B`.

 Wii U and Switch also need the (wiiu/switch)-sdl2 package.

-For all consoles besides NDS you have to move the `cache/` `Roboto/`, `SCC1_Florestan.sf2`, and `config.ini` to sdcard (config needed as we can't pass cli args, but can be empty).

-TODO: nds/3ds/wiiu/switch have an option to build with romfs (read-only memory file system) which won't require an sdcard.
-Would have to build the config into the binary or load from sd card still.
+If you own a console and want to improve a port look at rsc-c for reference: https://github.com/2003scape/rsc-c

 #### NDS
+Necessary files are built into rom.
 ```
 with 32 mb ram gba expansion pak? + 4MB system ram
 original game will probably run at 1 fps if it works at all